We are committed to making our services inclusive and are working hard on a range of initiatives to open up rail travel

 Our Making Rail Accessible leaflet details the services we offer.
 Copies are available at staffed stations or from our Contact Centre.
 It is available in various formats (such as large print and easyread) on request.
 You can also download it as a PDF standard format or PDF easyread format.

-If you require assistance for London Northwestern Railway services (such as help on and off the train and/or around the station) we recommend booking assistance at least 24 hours in advance.
+If you require assistance for London Northwestern Railway services (such as help on and off the train and/or around the station) we recommend booking assistance at least 12 hours in advance.
 You can also let us know if you would like us to book your return journey at the same time.
 If you are unable to book in advance we will always do our best to help you but please be aware that many of our stations are not staffed at all times so it may be more convenient for you to book ahead.
 Please note if you are travelling with other train companies, we require 24 hours notice.

 We support the rail industry Passenger Assist scheme and our team will be happy to help you book your journeys for anywhere on the network: